 OTHER USES OF MEDICAL INFORMATION:

 Other uses and disclosures of medical information not covered by this notice or laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission in writing at any time.
 If you revoke your permission we will no longer use or disclose medical information about you for the reasons covered by your written authorization.
-You understand that we are unable to reverse any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.
-If you have any questions about this notice, please contact our Privacy Officer at 240-7368.
+You understand that we are unable to reverse any disclosures we have already made with your permission or for treatment, payment or our healthcare operations, and that we are required to retain our records of the care that we provided to you.